Learn-Write-Repeat/UI-UX/README.md

 # UI/UX
 `Contribution in Basic UI/UX under DevIncept 30-DAYS CONTRIBUTOR PROGRAM`

->UI/UX is a User interface and user experience.
-UX design refers to the term “user experience design”, while UI stands for “user interface design”.
+>UI/UX is *User Interface and user experience*.
+UX design refers to the term **User Experience Design** , while UI stands for **User Interface Design**.
 Both elements are crucial to a product and work closely together.

 ## Table of Content
 [Module - 1](#module-1)